aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/Users/aregsarkissian/Library/LaunchAgents/homebrew.mxcl.php.plist`
 `/Users/aregsarkissian/Library/LaunchAgents/homebrew.mxcl.php@7.2.plist`

-> Note: We can start or stop either version of php-fpm regardless of which installed version of php is configured as our current version.
+> Note: We can start or stop either version of php-fpm regardless of which installed version of PHP is configured as our current version.
 So if we have both the latest version 7.3 and php 7.2 installed but we have configured version 7.3 to be our current active version, as described in the following sections, we can still run `sudo brew services start php@7.2` to run the 7.2 installed version.
 However it recommended to run the php-fpm version that matches your current active version .
 You can check the current active version by running `php -v`.

-## Installing older versions of php
+## Installing older versions of PHP

-The installation steps for installing older versions of php is the same as installing the latest version of php except you need specify the php version number using the `@` symbol in the brew install command.
+The installation steps for installing older versions of PHP is the same as installing the latest version of PHP except you need specify the PHP version number using the `@` symbol in the brew install command.

 Assuming we have already installed the latest version 7.3 with `brew install php`  we can also install the older version 7.2 as well by running: